-The term ‘coded symbol’ is used for the first time in this version of the book, replacing the term ‘channel symbol’ to avoid conflict with the definition in other books.

 Figures 2-2 and 2-3 are limited to the contents of this Recommended Standard and do not cover, e.g., SCCC (reference [E5]) and DVB-S2 (reference [E6]).

 USLP contains a frame length field that is specified by the sender for both fixed- or variable-length transfer frames.
 However, that field is not used by the procedures defined in this Recommended Standard.